Laravel is elegant and powerful — but even experienced developers sometimes make small mistakes that cause big problems.

 config('services.api_key')

-5. Not Using Route Names
+5. Not Using Named Routes

-Route::get('/posts', [PostController::class, 'index'])->name('posts.index');
+Route::get('/posts', [PostController::class, 'index'])

 <a href="{{ route('posts.index') }}">Posts</a>

-6. Not Caching Configs and Routes
+6. Not Caching Routes and Configuration

 php artisan config:cache